Sexual Harassment, Sexual Violence, & Title IX Resources for Students

 LaGrange College is committed to preventing sexual harassment.
 To that end, this policy and these procedures will be printed in appropriate College publications.
 In addition, educational programs will be conducted annually by the College to (1) inform students, faculty, staff and administration about identifying sexual harassment and the problems it causes; (2) advise members of the College community about their rights and responsibilities under this policy; (3) train personnel in the administration of this policy.
 The Sexual Harassment / Sexual Violence Policy and Procedures will be issued to all incoming students and personnel.

-The College’s Title IX Coordinator is Dawn Coker, Senior Director of Human Resources (Banks Hall, Room 225; 706-880-8267; email@example.com).
+The College’s Title IX Coordinator is Dawn Coker, Vice President for Human Resources (Quillian Building; 706-880-8267; firstname.lastname@example.org).
 The College encourages individuals to immediately consult with or report incidents of sexual discrimination, sexual harassment, or sexual violence to Ms. Coker, or to one of the institution’s Deputy Title IX coordinators:

 Students may also report incidents of sex discrimination, sexual harassment, or sexual violence to any “responsible employee” (see below), who is then responsible to promptly notify any of the above Title IX coordinators of the reported incident.